Shanyey/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Launches a popup window with a link for our User Guide.
+Launches a popup window with a link to our User Guide.
 Clicking on `Copy URL` will copy the URL for you to paste in your browser.

 ![help message](images/helpMessage.png)